TDMA is Optimal for All-unicast DoF Region of TIM if and only if Topology is Chordal Bipartite: Proofs

+This completes the necessity proof for the TIM setting (Theorem \ref{theorem:chordal}).
+We now consider the necessity proof for the index coding setting (Theorem \ref{thm:index}).
+The same proof applies by noting that the above cases only use linear schemes and index coding and TIM are equivalent under linear schemes \cite{Jafar_TIM}.

+\begin{remark} The prerequisite of the necessity is under the all-unicast setting, where all messages are taken into account.
+There exist some topologies that are not chordal bipartite, and TDMA still achieve the DoF region for a particular subset of messages.
+This does not contradict the necessity. \end{remark}

-\begin{remark} From the capacity (DoF) region, it is not hard to verify that symmetric capacity (DoF) is given by $1/\chi(\Gc_e^2)$, where $\chi(\Gc_e^2)$ is the chromatic number of $\Gc_e^2$, and sum capacity (DoF) is given by the independence set number of $\Gc_e^2$. \end{remark}
+\begin{remark} From the DoF region, it is not hard to verify that symmetric DoF value is given by $1/\chi(\Gc_e^2)$, where $\chi(\Gc_e^2)$ is the chromatic number of $\Gc_e^2$, and sum DoF value is given by the independence set number of $\Gc_e^2$. \end{remark}